 Health inequalities: Scottish comparisons and trends

-The first presents a relative measure of inequality.
-Inequalities can be expressed in both absolute (e.g. the difference in mortality rates between groups) and relative (e.g. how many times higher the mortality rate is across groups) terms.
-A more sophisticated relative measure is the Relative Index of Inequality (RII)).
-This is shown in Chart 1: it is used here as a summary statistic to measure of how steep the gradient of mortality is across the whole deprivation spectrum (from the most through to the least deprived areas in Scotland, using the Scottish Index of Multiple Deprivation (SIMD)) relative to the mean level of mortality of the whole Scottish population.
-Using this measure, Chart 1 shows that, in a relative sense, inequalities in premature mortality in Scotland have widened considerably over the past 25 years.
+Chart 1 shows a relative measure of inequality.
+Inequalities can be expressed in both absolute terms (e.g. the size of the difference in mortality rates between groups) and relative terms (e.g. how many times higher the mortality rate in one group is compared to another).
+Relative Index of Inequality (RII)) - shown in Chart 1 represents the gradient of mortality across the whole deprivation spectrum (from the most through to the least deprived areas in Scotland, using the Scottish Index of Multiple Deprivation (SIMD)) relative to the mean level of mortality of the whole Scottish population.

-Note that the additional increases in mortality rates in 2020 are related to the COVID-19 pandemic.
+Additional increases in mortality rates in 2020 are related to the COVID-19 pandemic.

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.